 Drill a hole to lead the wires out of the plastic flap of the battery compartment.

 Step 5: Mark the Contacts

 Mark the "+" and "-" contacts on the wood.
-The battery pack may state the polarity but if it does not, you can test it with your multimeter.
+The battery pack may state the polarity, but if it doesn't, you can test it with your multimeter.

 Note: The T (thermistor) terminal was left out for my camera.
-For some models, it will work fine but others may require you to sacrifice a used battery pack with the circuit board inside.
-You will have to take out the LiPo battery and wire the 18650 holder to the circuit board so that the polarity matches.
+For some models, it will work fine, but others may require you to sacrifice a used battery pack with the circuit board inside.
+You'll have to take out the LiPo battery and wire the 18650 holder to the circuit board so that the polarity matches.